 Clients experiencing balance, standing, eye sight, and ease of movement difficulties will discover how welcoming a curbless shower is for them.
 Simply walk directly from the bathroom into the shower and sit on the shower seat.
 Turn on the fixtures and enjoy a wonderful, easy, and comforting bathing experience!
 You can even have the towel nicely stored on an easily accessible heated towel rack for warm, comfortable drying of your hair and skin.
-After drying, it’s easy to contentedly and safely move from your private seat and enjoy the rest of your day or evening.
+A shower niche adds even more convenience.

 Many clients love the added safety a curbless shower affords.
 A typical shower has a 6-inch dam.
 Maneuvering through a narrow shower door while stepping over the curb with wet feet has caused plenty of injuries.
 Using oils, lotions, beauty bars, and conditioners inside the shower creates an even greater slip and fall hazard stepping over the dam and out of the shower.

 Are curbless showers more difficult to build?

 The short answer – yes.
 Take a look at the two pictures below.